inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 If there is no God, who pops up the next Kleenex?
 		-- Art Hoppe
 Finagle's First Law:
-	To study a subject best, understand it thoroughly before you start.
+	To study a subject best, unrstand it thoroughly before you start.

 Finagle's Second Law:
 	Always keep a record of data -- it indicates you've been working.